 Darfur, the name of the area where they live today, means the Homeland of the Fur.
 This area was known in the 16th century as Southern Nubia.
-They are an active agricultural people and may also herd cattle.
+They are an active farming people and may also raise cattle.
 The Fur are nominally Sunni Muslims following the Maliki school of Islamic law.
 They are kin to the Kanuri people of Nigeria, with whom they maintained contact over the centuries.

 The Darfur area is in much turmoil, a dangerous place.

 Workers need to minister to the Fur by helping them physically and materially.
 The needs are great.

 There are few if any followers of Christ among the Fur, but pray the Lord will soon build his church among this ancient community.
 Pray they will keep the unity of the Spirit in the bond of peace.